Exterior Paint Trends for 2025 Are Surprisingly Timeless — And Little Greene’s Colorful Outdoor Collection Proves It

 Price: $36 per quart

 When prepping delicate, patch-repaired, or friable surfaces, or transitioning between bold and pale colors, Little Greene’s ASP (All Surface Primer) is the way to go.
-The brand’s most technically advanced exterior primer ensures your light grays hold their depth and darker hues apply evenly — so 2025’s moody neutral color trends can shine without worry.
+The brand’s most technically advanced exterior primer ensures your light grays hold their depth and darker hues apply evenly — so 2025’s moody neutral colors can shine without worry.

 Price: $52 per quart